 Vegetable oil for frying

-Pineapple sauce for serving
+Pineapple sauce or sweet chili sauce for serving

 - In a mortar, pound the garlic and coriander into a paste.